 Zone 3 comprises an extended dual use path along the Roe Parade alignment at the top of the walls, as well as a significant improvement and formalisation of ad-hoc parking in the area.

-New tree planting through this location will add shade and shelter, and the implementation of an exercise and beach node with showers will provide greater interest in the central section of the foreshore.
+New tree planting through this location will add shade and shelter, and the implementation of an exercise and beach node with showers and bench seating and shelters will provide greater interest in the central section of the foreshore.